Chakchiuma

 The Chakchiuma were a Native American tribe of the upper Yazoo River region of what is today the state of Mississippi.

 In the late 17th century, French explorers identified the Chakchiuma as "a Chicacha nation," indicating that they were related to the Chickasaw and similar Western Muskogean speaking–tribes.
-They likely shared a common origin as the Chickasaw and Choctaw people and merged into the Chickasaw Nation in the mid-18th century.
+They likely shared a common origin as the Chickasaw and Choctaw people and merged into the Chickasaw and Choctaw Nations in the mid-18th century.

 Name

 According to Swanton, the name was originally Sa'ktcihuma "red crawfish," referring to the tribal totem.
 This name is cognate with the Choctaw shakchi humma "red crawfish".
 It has appeared in European language sources in a variety of ways, including as Sacchuma and Saquechuma in records of de Soto's travels, and as Choquichoumans by d'Iberville.
 Swanton argued that the name Houma derives from Chakchiuma.

 History

 The first historical reference to the Chakchiuma is found when Hernando de Soto sent a contingent of troops against them while he was staying with the Chickasaw.
 In 1700, English colonists from the Province of Carolina convinced Quapaw warriors to attack the Chakchiuma to capture members of their tribe to sell into slavery in the Carolinas.
 The ensuing attack was unsuccessful.
 Historian Alan Gallay suggests the colonists turned to the Quapaw because their usual partners in the Indian slave trade, the Chickasaw, may have resisted attacking their own people.

 The Chakchiuma participated on the French side in the Yazoo War.
 In about 1739 the Chakchiuma were involved in hostilities, primarily with the Chickasaw, that led to their destruction as an independent tribe and their being incorporated into the Chickasaw and Choctaw tribes.
 The Chickasaw and Choctaw had become so incensed that they not only killed all the Chakchiuma warriors but also every animal found in their villages.
 But the Chakchiuma were numerous enough to form their own clan (the Crawfish) within the Choctaw when they were incorporated into the latter group in the 1730s.